luna/luna-book/visual_representation.md

 ###### Accessing the Luna Explorer
 In order to access the Luna Explorer place your mouse over the data flow editor and press the <kbd>tab</kbd> key.
-You can close the Explorer by pressing the <kbd>tab</kbd> key again if no input was provided or the <kbd>escape</kbd> key otherwise.
-The Explorer consists of three panels – input expression editor <span class="uiref">1</span>, result list <span class="uiref">2</span> and documentation view<span class="uiref">3</span>.
-You can start typing as soon as the Explorer appears on your screen.
-The input expression editor is always active and listens for your input until the Explorer is closed.
+You can close the Explorer by pressing the <kbd>escape</kbd> key or the <kbd>tab</kbd> key again, but only if no input was provided so far.
+The Explorer consists of three panels – expression editor <span class="uiref">1</span>, suggestions list <span class="uiref">2</span> and documentation view<span class="uiref">3</span>.
+The expression editor is always active and listens for your input until the Explorer is closed, so you can start typing as soon as the explorer appears on your screen.

 ###### Searching for functions and modules
 The default behavior of the Explorer is to search for functions and modules.
-Module names always start with a capital letter, so in order to guide the Explorer, you can start with upper case letter too.
+In order to guide the Explorer that you are looking for a module, start your search with a capital letter.
+See the [Luna naming convention](dummy.md) for more details.

 ###### Searching for methods
+In order to get method suggestions you have to provide the Explorer with information what is the data type you are looking methods for.
+The easiest way to do it is to select
 The Explorer would score methods better if either a node was selected before it was opened or you are currently editing a method name in the expression editor.
 Only methods of the result <...> would match here.

 ![](/assets/placeholder.jpg)